GeoSensorWebLab/data-transloader/docs/CAMPBELL_SCIENTIFIC.md

 Note that if the name of the data file changes, the station metadata cache file must be updated or else the data transloader will not find new observations.

-TODO: The tool will support loading *multiple* data files, allowing you to import historical observations.

 ### Step 1: Downloading Sensor Metadata

 To conform to the OGC SensorThings API entity model, the `Thing`, `Location`, `Sensors`, `Observed Properties`, and `Datastreams` must be initialized using the weather station details before sensor data observations can be uploaded.
 The metadata can be downloaded using a command: